 From your ImpactFlow dashboard, click on Create an Event.
 You can use either the blue Create an Event button under Notifications or click at the top of the page.
 This is your chance to tell the world about your event!
 Give it a name, tell us all about it, and pick the date when it’s all going down.

 Did you know that our event details editor is the best in the market?
 (It is labeled: What is your event about?)

 You can add images, gifs, links and add all kinds of formatting to create a truly customized event experience.
-Please note that if you would like to give people a way to contact you, adding your email address to the event description is the best way to do that.

 Setting up Your Tickets